sradevski/aida/docs/intro-to-injectors.md

 }
 ```

 Like that you have predictable fake data that you can use however you wish.
-You can use it manually, Pipe it to other injectors built on top of the **fakedModel** injector, or create a **consumer** that will use the generated data in some way (such as inserting the fake data into a development database).
+You can use it manually, pipe it to other injectors built on top of the **fakedModel** injector, or create a **consumer** that will use the generated data in some way (such as inserting the fake data into a development database).
 Let's check out what **consumers** look like next.